LynnSoler/Prosper-IT-LLC-Internship/README.md

 ![alt text](Screenshot_Navbar2.png "Site.css")

 ## Back-End Stories
 ### GUID Implementation

 Product Backlog Item 3585:
-In the JPApplication Create view, remove the field for student_id.
-In the JPApplicationController, add the id of the current user to the JPstudent object before it is saved to the database.
+In the JPApplication Create view, I was instructed to remove the Student_id from the view.
+I completed this task with simply commenting out the code.
+I felt it best-practice (& especially for a mid-cycle Web Application build) to keep the pre-existing code in the event that it was found to be an integral piece of the application build at a later time, or perhaps, even a useful piece to another developer.

 ![alt text](Screenshot_Create.png "Create.cshtml")

+Next, I was instructed to add the id of the current user to the JPstudent object before it was saved to the database.
+After some simple, yet extremely mission-critical clarification exchanged with the Project Manager, I understood that the purpose of this story was to assign the student's id to the application before it was saved to the database--without the student knowing what their id is.
+This allowed me to complete the task by assigning a GUID to the Student_id object.

 ![alt text](Screenshot_Student_id_GUID.png "JPApplicationsController.cs")